-- "Does she have any medical conditions?"
-"How does she maintain it?"
-"If relevant, can we speak to her doctor?" - Do not dismiss a viable shiduch because she has a medical condition.
+- "Does he have any medical conditions?"
+"How does he maintain it?"
+"If relevant, can we speak to his doctor?" - Do not dismiss a viable shiduch because he has a medical condition.
 Learn more about it first.

-What makes her 'her'?
+What makes him 'him'?

-- "What drives her?"
-Ask for examples. - "If you had to choose 3 words to describe her, what words might you say?"
-Ask for examples. - "What does she like to when/if she had free time?" - "Who is she similar to?
-Who in the community does she remind you of?"
+- "What drives him?"
+Ask for examples. - "If you had to choose 3 words to describe him, what words might you say?"
+Ask for examples. - "What does he like to do when/if he has free time?" - "Who is he similar to?
+Who in the community does he remind you of?"